prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 typedef boolean (*dsl_ode_check_for_occurrence_cb)(void* buffer,
     void* frame_meta, void* object_meta, void* client_data);
 ```
 Defines a Callback typedef for a Custom ODE Trigger.
 Once registered, the function will be called on every object detected that meets the (optional) criteria for the Custom Trigger.
-The client, determining that **custom** criteria has been met, returns true singnaling ODE occurrence.
-The Custom Trigger will then invoke all of the client provided Acctions.
+The client, determining that **custom** criteria has been met, returns true signaling ODE occurrence.
+The Custom Trigger will then invoke all the client provided Actions.

 **Parameters**
 * `buffer` - [in] pointer to frame buffer containing the Metadata for the object detected
 * `frame_meta` - [in] opaque pointer to a frame_meta structure that triggered the ODE event
-* `object_meta` - [in] opaque pointer to a object_meta structure that triggered the ODE event
+* `object_meta` - [in] opaque pointer to an object_meta structure that triggered the ODE event
 * `client_data` - [in] opque point to client user data provided by the client on callback registration

 <br>